-The Arborist Certification exam shows that those who work in arboriculture has a professional level of knowledge and understanding of the field.
+The Arborist certification exam shows that those who work in arboriculture has a professional level of knowledge and understanding of the field.
 Taking the certification exam not only advances your career, but you’re also recognized as a tree care professional that knows what they’re doing when it comes to the job.

-1.Learn the Arborist Certification Exam Outline
+1.Learn the Arborist Test Outline

-One of the key factors of studying for the Arborist Certification exam is to learn the exam outline.
+One of the key factors of studying for the Arborist exam is to learn the exam outline.
 While you’re studying, you need to set aside some time to take a look at the exam.
 Learning what is on the exam outline will help you to understand better the format and important details of the exam.

 • There are 200 multiple choice questions on the exam with 4 answer choices.